aungthurhahein/aungthurhahein.github.com/projects.md

 - Histroy is full of lesson-learnt and can imply to ones' perspective in whatever way it fits in to your narrative.
 - Gentleness & Heartfulness is what we need to teach kids.
+- The situation is not what makes obs